Table of Contents

 What Is Narcissism?

-Narcissism is marked by an inflated sense of self-involvement, self-absorption, self-importance, and self-image.
-It also involves a strong need for admiration and attention, a lack of empathy, a chronic disregard for other people, and toxic, unhealthy interpersonal relationships.
+It often comes with a constant need for admiration and attention, a lack of empathy, a tendency to disregard others’ feelings, and patterns of toxic, unhealthy relationships.

-However, despite self-absorption, narcissists tend to be highly insecure.
-They have low self-esteem as they constantly worry about how they are perceived by others.
+However, despite being self-absorbed, narcissists tend to be highly insecure.
+They have low self-esteem because they constantly worry about how they are seen and perceived by others.

 History Of Narcissism

-Austrian neurologist and founding father of psychoanalysis, Sigmund Freud, believed [mfn] Palmowski B. (1989).
+Austrian neurologist and founding father of psychoanalysis, Sigmund Freud, believed 5 Palmowski B. (1989).
 Uber Narzissmuskonzepte bei S. Freud [Freud’s narcissism concept].
-Zeitschrift fur Psychosomatische Medizin und Psychoanalyse, 35(2), 101โ116. [/mfn] that it is primarily a common stage in child development.
-However, when such traits are exhibited after puberty, it can be considered a personality disorder [mfn] Kris A. O. (1994).
+Zeitschrift fur Psychosomatische Medizin und Psychoanalyse, 35(2), 101–116. that it is primarily a common stage in child development.
+However, when such traits are exhibited after puberty, it can be considered a personality disorder 6 Kris A. O. (1994).
 Freud’s treatment of a narcissistic patient.
-The International journal of psycho-analysis, 75 ( Pt 4), 649โ664. [/mfn] .
+The International journal of psycho-analysis, 75 ( Pt 4), 649–664. .

 Narcissistic Personality Disorder (NPD)

-People with this psychological condition possess and exhibit traits of narcissismโsuch as an intense sense of self-importance, and a lack of empathy [mfn] Baskin-Sommers, A., Krusemark, E., & Ronningstam, E. (2014).
+People with this psychological condition possess and display traits of narcissism, such as an intense sense of self-importance and entitlement, and a lack of empathy 9 Baskin-Sommers, A., Krusemark, E., & Ronningstam, E. (2014).
 Empathy in narcissistic personality disorder: from clinical and empirical perspectives.
-Personality disorders, 5(3), 323โ333. https://doi.org/10.1037/per0000061 [/mfn] , and an extreme need for attention and admiration.
+Personality disorders, 5(3), 323–333. https://doi.org/10.1037/per0000061 , and an extreme need for attention and admiration.

-Yet they may appear extremely confident, demanding, patronizing, selfish, and manipulative to others.
-However, such patterns of thought and behavior can cause significant psychological distress and adversely affect different aspects of their lives, including career, social life, and interpersonal relationships.
+However, such patterns of thought and behavior can cause significant psychological distress and harmfully affect different aspects of their lives, including personal relationships, social life, professional life, and even health in some cases.

 Understanding Narcissism